Senator Alice-Mary Higgins

 Born and raised in Galway, Alice-Mary Higgins has over two decades of experience in policy, strategy and advocacy across the areas of equality, international development and social inclusion.

 In 2016 Alice-Mary was elected on the NUI panel for Seanad Éireann.
 She was delighted to be the first woman in thirty five years to be elected to the NUI panel and the third woman ever elected on that panel.
+Alice-Mary was re-elected to the Seanad in 2020.

 An advocate for social and economic equality all her adult life, Alice-Mary keeps these principles to the fore in the Seanad and works to bring care, creativity and long-term thinking into the heart of political debate.

 Alice-Mary leads the Civil Engagement Group in Seanad Éireann, a group of independent Senators with backgrounds in the NGO sector and civil society and is committed to bringing the voice of civil society into the Seanad chamber.
+She is a member of the Committee on Environment and Climate Action, the Committee on Finance and Public Expenditure and Reform and the Committee on Disability Matters.
+She is a former member of the Committee on Employment Affairs and Social Protection.

 Alice-Mary graduated from UCD in 1996 with a degree in English and Philosophy.
 She holds an MPhil in Theatre and Cultural Studies (TCD) and is a Fullbright Scholar in the Humanities.
 In 2002 she graduated from the New School in New York with a Masters Degree in Sociology.